 A temporary fencing stay will anchor your fence in place and keep the fencing from falling over, so they’re an integral part of the process.
 Once your fence is up, connect the stay to the back of each panel using brackets.

 Connect one bracket down near the bottom of the vertical strut, and the other somewhere near the middle.
 To increase the stability, weigh the safety stays down with concrete blocks or sand bags.

-Step 5: Wrap the Temporary Fence Panels
+Step 6: Wrap the Temporary Fence Panels

-Step 6: Maintain Your Fence
+Step 7: Maintain Your Fence

 It’s not only important to install your fence safely, but also to maintain it as time goes on.
 Depending on how long your temporary fencing is set up for, it’s a good idea to cast your eye over it on a regular basis to ensure the stays are sufficiently anchoring the fence and the clamps are still nice and tight.

-At The Temporary Fencing Shop, our fencing is designed for fast installation once on site – all you need is basic hand tools.
+If you follow these simple steps, your temporary fencing will be safe for you, your workers, and anyone in the proximity of your site!
+At TTFS, our fencing is designed for fast installation once on site – all you need is basic hand tools.
 For example, you can easily install 200 meters of panels in less than 2 hours!

 Our temporary fencing is designed for quick installation with little training.
 If you require any assistance or advice, please give the TTFS team a call on 1300 841 782.